poult-lab/daily-word/english_words_ learning.md

 "a small shellfish that can be eaten, like a prawn but smaller.
 Shrimps turn pink when cooked"

+prawn [prɔːn]

-prawn [prɔːn] "a shellfish with ten legs and a long tail, that can be eaten.
+"a shellfish with ten legs and a long tail, that can be eaten.
 Prawns turn pink when cooked."

+> Shrimp, as we know, have a tight curl to them.
+Examining their legs will also help you decipher the two.
+Shrimp's front pincers are the largest and they have claws on two pairs of legs.
+Prawns, on the other hand, have their largest pincers on the second pair of legs and claws on three pairs of their legs.